-In recent years, microRNAs (miRNA) have emerged as focal points in research, particularly in understanding the regulatory mechanisms influencing the cellular fate of diverse cell types, ranging from cancer cells [22] to various immune cells [23].
-These small RNA sequences, typically 20-24 nucleotides long, function as noncoding entities that epigenetically govern the translation of target mRNAs by binding to the 3'UTR of a majority of human genes [24, 25].
+In recent years, microRNAs (miRNA) have emerged as focal points in research, particularly in understanding the regulatory mechanisms influencing the cellular fate of diverse cell types, ranging from cancer cells [20] to various immune cells [21].
+These small RNA sequences, typically 20-24 nucleotides long, function as noncoding entities that epigenetically govern the translation of target mRNAs by binding to the 3'UTR of a majority of human genes [22, 23].
 One notable advantage of miRNAs lies in their accessibility, as they can be easily detected in liquid biopsies, and they exhibit a high degree of stability in various body fluids, including blood, sera, and plasma.
-This characteristic enables the non-invasive and longitudinal tracking of miRNA expression throughout processes such as tumor development and cancer therapies [26].
-Aberrant expression of miRNAs is a common occurrence in cancers [22] and immune cells.
-Recent studies have provided insights into the modulation of miRNAs in both innate and adaptive immunity, elucidating their roles in regulating the differentiation and activation of immune cells [27].
-Additionally, the significance of suppressive tumor microenvironment-regulated miRNAs has been linked to overall cancer survival, with implications for conditions like melanoma [25, 28].
-Notably, miRNAs facilitate communication between tumor cells and various components of the tumor microenvironment, including cancer-associated fibroblasts, dendritic cells, natural killer cells, and macrophages, as evidenced by numerous studies [23].
-Their involvement in both primary and acquired resistance to immunotherapy across various cancer entities, including melanoma, has been well-documented [27, 28].
+This characteristic enables the non-invasive and longitudinal tracking of miRNA expression throughout processes such as tumor development and cancer therapies [24].
+Notably, miRNAs facilitate communication between tumor cells and various components of the tumor microenvironment, including cancer-associated fibroblasts, dendritic cells, natural killer cells, and macrophages, as evidenced by numerous studies [21].
+Their involvement in both primary and acquired resistance to immunotherapy across various cancer entities, including melanoma, has been well-documented [25, 26].
 Furthermore, miRNAs are currently under consideration as promising predictive biomarkers for distinguishing between Responders and Non-Responders to ICI therapies [23, 29].
-Notably, studies have demonstrated that the expression of miRNA-222 in melanoma tissue was significantly higher in patients who derived no clinical benefit from Ipilimumab treatment (anti-CTLA-4) compared to Responders [32].
-Another investigation highlighted the potential of a miRNA quintet (let-7c, miR-99b, miR-125a, miR-125b, and miR-146b) secreted by extracellular vesicles (EVs) of myeloid-derived suppressor cells (MDSCs) into the blood of melanoma patients as a predictive biomarker for their response to Ipilimumab and Nivolumab (anti-CTLA-4, anti-PD-1) treatment [33].
-Additional miRNAs, which might function as possible predictive biomarkers for ICI-therapies have also been reported recently [23].
-Interestingly, serum exosomal miRNAs have been reported as potent circulating biomarkers for melanoma [30].
+Notably, studies have demonstrated that the expression of miRNA-222 in melanoma tissue was significantly higher in patients who derived no clinical benefit from Ipilimumab treatment (anti-CTLA-4) compared to Responders Additional miRNAs, which might function as possible predictive biomarkers for ICI-therapies have also been reported recently [21].

 Collectively, these findings underscore the growing body of evidence supporting the substantial role of miRNAs in immune responses and therapeutic avenues for cancers, including malignant melanoma of the skin.
 Additionally, their potential as promising circulating biomarkers is becoming increasingly evident.

-In our study, we employed a flow cytometric miRNA detection kit (FirePlex®, Abcam) to simultaneously measure up to 60 different miRNAs in the blood plasma of a cohort of melanoma patients undergoing ICI treatment.
-The selection of miRNAs for detection was driven by hypotheses related to their involvement in melanoma development, melanoma-immuno-interactions, and melanoma metastasis.
-Through the application of a machine learning algorithm, we successfully identified a specific set of miRNAs.
-When combined with other melanoma blood markers, this set demonstrated a high statistical significance in discriminating Responders from Non-Responders to ICI therapy, particularly anti-PD-1 treatment with Pembrolizumab.
-These compelling results serve as a foundation for further investigations aimed at validating a predictive biomarker signature, based on miRNAs, for therapy response in liquid biopsies of melanoma patients.

 Methods

 Study Design and liquid biopsy collection